vwkd/goose/README.md

 # Goose

-A simple, fast and pluggable static site generator written in JavaScript for Deno.
+A simple, fast and pluggable static site generator for Deno.
 Inspired by Eleventy.

-This is very much early development, and still far from feature parity with any established SSG.
+Check out the [examples](examples/) to see what goose can do.